hityingph/hityingph.github.io/_publications/18-Ying_IntJHeatMassTran_2022.md

 ---
-title: "18.
-P. Ying, T. Liang, K. Xu, J. Xu, Z. Fan, T. Ala-Nissila, Z. Zhong, Variable thermal transport in black, blue, and violet phosphorene from extensive atomistic simulations with a neuroevolution potential.
+title: "P. Ying, T. Liang, K. Xu, J. Xu, Z. Fan, T. Ala-Nissila, Z. Zhong, Variable thermal transport in black, blue, and violet phosphorene from extensive atomistic simulations with a neuroevolution potential.
 International Journal of Heat and Mass Transfer 202, 123681 (2023)."
 collection: publications
 permalink: /publication/18-Ying_IntJHeatMassTran_2022
 excerpt: 'Phosphorus has diverse chemical bonds, and even in its two-dimensional form, there are three stable allotropes: black phosphorene (Black-P), blue phosphorene (Blue-P), and violet phosphorene (Violet-P).
 Due to the complexity of these structures, no efficient and accurate classical interatomic potential has been developed for them.
 In this paper, we develop an efficient machine-learned neuroevolution potential model for these allotropes and apply it to study thermal transport in them via extensive molecular dynamics (MD) simulations.'